cisagov/ScubaGear/baselines/powerbi.md

 security groups, instead of allowing the entire agency to publish data to the web.

-### Policy
+### Policies

-#### POWER.BI.1.1v1
+#### MS.POWERBI.1.1v1
-The Publish to Web feature SHOULD be disabled unless the agency mission requires the capability.
+Disable the Publish to Web feature unless the agency mission requires the capability.
+- _Rationale:_ Having a publicly accessible web URL means there is no way to control who is viewing infromation.
+By following this policy there will be no information published to the public web.
+- _Last modified:_ June 2023

 ### Resources